Puzzle Center for Preschool, Pre-K, and Kindergarten

 If your kids have mastered interlocking puzzles, they may be ready to move on to puzzles with interlocking pieces that don’t have a base.
 These puzzles generally have 6 or more pieces; floor puzzles are a good example of this type of puzzle.

-Puzzle and Game Storage and Organization
+Preschool Puzzle Center: Tips for Storage and Organization

 When puzzles and games are easily accessible and neatly organized they will be used more often by your students.